ets-labs/python-dependency-injector/README.rst

    with container.api_client.override(mock.Mock()):
        service = container.service()

+You can override any provider by another provider.

-It helps in a testing.
-Also you can use it for configuring project for the different environments: replace an API client with a stub on the dev or stage.
+It also helps you in configuring project for the different environments: replace an API client with a stub on the dev or stage.

 `More examples <https://github.com/ets-labs/python-dependency-injector/tree/master/examples>`_